 Sadly, this type of confusion often exists when American Orthodox Christians encounter other profoundly moral questions.
 Recently the Acton Institute co-sponsored a conference on poverty at St. Vladimir’s Orthodox Theological Seminary, the flagship of Orthodox seminaries in the United States.
 To its credit St. Vladimir’s, located in Yonkers, NY, resisted considerable behind the scenes pressure aimed at shutting it down.
 From whom did the pressure come?
 Orthodox progressives.

 Acton’s approach to poverty places the native creativity of the poor at the center of any program to alleviate poverty.
 People have natural dynamism because they are created in the image and likeness of God – an insight that can only be grasped and responsibly applied if one first believes that all people have inherent value and dignity.
 This moral vision is the legacy of the Christian moral tradition comprehensively understood.

-Ecumenical discourse between the churches (Orthodox, Catholic and Protestant) that hold fast to the moral tradition will be fruitful if it stimulates internal reflection and prompts necessary corrections in our respective communions.
-The Acton-St. Vladimir’s conference reveals to the Orthodox that 1) thinking on poverty issues is underdeveloped and 2) the objections to the conference relied solely on ideas drawn from Progressive ideology.
+Ecumenical discourse between the churches (Orthodox, Catholic, and Protestant) that hold fast to the moral tradition will be fruitful if they stimulate internal reflection and prompt necessary corrections in our respective communions.
+The Acton-St. Vladimir’s conference reveals to the Orthodox that 1) thinking on poverty issues is underdeveloped; and 2) the objections to the conference relied solely on ideas drawn from Progressive ideology.

 This fact is not lost on Orthodox moral conservatives and traditionalists.
 We call it the Progressive Captivity of the Orthodox Churches in America.
 There are historical reasons why we are late to the discussion (Turkish captivity, Communist tyranny, etc.).
-It led to some missteps along the way such as joining the National Council of Churches (the NCC functions primarily as the amen corner of the secular left) but they are being corrected.
+It led to some missteps along the way, such as joining the National Council of Churches (which functions primarily as the amen corner of the secular Left), but they are being corrected.